shashank-sharma/100-days-of-code/log.md

 ### Day 30: Feburary 1, 2017

 Studied some problems and tricks in hackerearth and solved it nothing more.
-From tomorrow I'll be working on my projects again like a boss. :D
+From tomorrow I will be working on my projects again like a boss. :D

+### Day 31: Feburary 2, 2017

+Another black day with nothing productive but still kept my 100 days of code on

+### Day 32: Feburary 3, 2017

+Youbot Finalizing project will take 2 - 3 days and then i will complete it.
+Also did some competitive programming in hackerearth.

+### Day 33: Feburary 4, 2017

+Youbot v1.1 BETA version released.
+Added loads of functions which are totally awesome.
+Also started Django tutorials and now i am able to understand so many things.